What Are Different Types of Ports For Ships?

-A port can be defined as a harbour or an area that is able to provide shelter to numerous boats and vessels (transferring people or cargo), and can also allow constant or periodic transaction of shipment.
+A port is a harbour or area that can provide shelter to numerous boats and vessels (transferring people or cargo) and allow constant or periodic shipment transactions.

-In layman’s language, a port is a place to facilitate loading as well as unloading of vessels.
-Technically speaking it is a convergence point between freight circulation domains.
+In layman’s language, a port is a place to facilitate the loading as well as unloading of vessels.
+Technically speaking, it is a convergence point between freight circulation domains.

-Ports are the inhibitors which begin the social and economic growth of a region by not only allowing trade but also by serving a hub for social activities.
+Ports are the inhibitors that begin a region’s social and economic growth by allowing trade and serving as a hub for social activities.

-These days, most of the ports (especially seaports) are well-equipped with specialized fixtures such as forklifts and gantry cranes to facilitate regular dealings of cargo.
+These days, most ports (especially seaports) are well-equipped with specialized fixtures such as forklifts and gantry cranes to facilitate regular dealings of cargo.

-Ports can of great significance to a nation, as it promotes the commercial welfare and the trade scenario.
-Ports can also be of military importance, as they are used to keep the warships before moving out to the battle scene.
+Ports are significant to a nation as they promote commercial welfare and trade.
+They can also be of military importance, as they are used to keep the warships before moving out to the battle scene.
 They generate employment as a large number of people work at the ports.

 What Are Port Facilities?

-The port can be a natural establishment or artificial construction, which provides a place for the loading and unloading of cargo.
-Ports can be for large seagoing ships and also for inland waterways such as rivers and lakes.
+The port can be a natural establishment or artificial construction, providing a place for loading and unloading cargo.
+Ports can be for large seagoing ships and inland waterways such as rivers and lakes.
 The depth of the ports plays a vital role in allowing various types of ships to enter and dock at the port.

-But nowadays along with its basic purpose, a port is equipped with certain other amenities and facilities.
-Different types of ports are equipped with different port facilities.
+But nowadays, along with its basic purpose, a port is equipped with certain other amenities and facilities.
+Different types of ports are fitted with various port facilities.

 Some common port facilities provided by the most common sorts of ports throughout the world are as follows:

-a) Special Warehouse: This is available on all the ports, for storing the shipment and for maintaining regular stock.
+a) Special Warehouse: This is available at all the ports for storing the shipment and maintaining regular stock.

-b) Port Reception: Reception has details of all the shipment scheduled and moreover it is a guide for the port facilities.
+b) Port Reception: Reception has details of all the scheduled shipments and is a guide for the port facilities.

-c) Other facilities: Some other essential facilities are also available at seaports namely hotels, restaurants, restrooms and eateries for the port visitors.
-Some of the ports are provided with medical facilities to the people present there, if there is no hospital in the vicinity it becomes obligatory for the port to provide with primary medical services.
+c) Other facilities: Some other essential facilities are also available at seaports, namely hotels, restaurants, restrooms and eateries for the port visitors.
+Some of the ports are provided medical facilities to the people present there.
+If there is no hospital in the vicinity, it becomes obligatory for the port to provide primary medical services.

-d) Fishing facilities: Fishing ports allow its customer with fishing aids and amenities at the port.
+d) Fishing facilities: Fishing ports allow customers fishing aids and amenities at the port.

 e) Warm water facility: A greater revenue-generating warm water port provides warm water even in frosting winters.

-f) Loading and Unloading Facility: It is the mandatory part of every port to allow loading and unloading of freight as well as people in a ship.
+f) Loading and Unloading Facility: It is the mandatory part of every port to allow the loading and unloading of freight and people on a ship.

-g) Infrastructure and Equipment’s: A port has piers, basins, stacking or storage areas, warehouses to store various ferry equipment.
-Each port is equipped with essential equipment for e.g. hauling equipment’s, draggers, cranes, trucks, loaders, etc.
+g) Infrastructure and Equipment: A port has piers, basins, stacking or storage areas, and warehouses to store various ferry equipment.
+Each port is equipped with essential equipment, e.g. hauling equipment, draggers, cranes, trucks, loaders, etc.

-h) Workshop: All the bigger and significant ports provide the facility of vessel workshop.
-It is the place where one can get spare parts and accessories of a vessel.
-Also, the vessels which have gone out of order are repaired and catered in the workshop.
+h) Workshop: All the bigger and more important ports provide the facility of vessel workshops.
+It is where one can get spare parts and accessories for a vessel.
+Also, the ships which have gone out of order are repaired and catered to in the workshop.

 What is Port Authority?